JackStrap/VsCodeMenuBar/README.md

 ## Release Notes

+Users appreciate release notes as you update your extension.

+### 0.0.5

+Start rendering button at the second group navigation.

-### 0.0.7
+### 0.0.4

-add Save All button
+Add Save All button.

 ### 0.0.3

-rename in code
+Rename in code.

 ### 0.0.2

-remove item from menu bar
+Remove item from menu bar.

 ### 0.0.1

-Initial release of someMenuBar
+Initial release of `Jack's Menu Bar`

 ---
 <br/>